nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

    \frac{x^2}{r_x^2}+\frac{y^2}{r_y^2} \leq 1,

 where :math:`x` and :math:`y` are the distances between the source and target neuron, in x- and y-directions, respectively.
-We use this expression to define the boundary using Parameters.
+We use this expression to define the boundary using parameters.

 ::